- Top NBN plans for Gamers (50-100 Mbps)

 - Latency refers to the quality of your connection to the game server or to another gamer’s computer and can be affected by the actual distance of your broadband connection from the main node in the area.
 Ideally, your NBN plan should have low latency or better ‘ping’ times.

 - Bandwidth is the capacity to accommodate the number of users and devices connected to the internet.
 NBN plans that offer Premium Speeds of 100 Mbps could be the better choice if this is the case for you at home.

-- Typical evening speeds are the speeds that your broadband connection can deliver during peak hours, which is usually 7 and 11 in the evening.
-While your plan may offer a download speed of 100 Mbps, it could go lower on hours when most internet users are online.
+- Typical evening speeds are the speeds that your broadband connection can deliver during peak hours, which are usually 7 and 11 in the evening.
+While your plan may offer a download speed of 100 Mbps, it could go lower during hours when most internet users are online.